Strauman/exercisebank/src/README.txt

 Files:
 - exercisebank.sty : The exercise bank
-- manual.pdf : Description of how the package works
+- exercisebank.pdf : Description of how the package works
 - example.zip : containing example
   |-- example.tex : example of use
   |-- exercises/ : Directory containing exercises that could be use